fserrazes/EssentialFeed/README.md

  Given the customer doesn't have connectivity
    And the cache is empty
   When the customer requests to see the feed
-  Then the app should display an error messagee
+  Then the app should display an error message
 ```

 ## Use Cases